-First, we address facts about multi-product exporters at a single destination.
-These have motivated several explanations as to why multi-product exporters dominate international trade.
-Then we discuss extensions to the multi-country case and how multi-product exporters respond to differences in competitive environments across destinations.
+The rest of the introduction is split into two sub-sections.
+First, we discuss the we address differences between large and small scope exporters at a single destination.
+These differences have motivated several explanations as to why multi-product exporters dominate international trade including firmspecific productivity, brand-effects and core-competencies.
+In the second, we discuss empirical regularities about multi-product exporters in multidestination setting.
+We address empirical regularities that document how multi-product exporters respond to differences in competitive environments across destinations and the extent to which correlation between global and local product rankings reflects firm core-competencies.